realduziy/PyCord-Bot/README.md

 pip install -r requirements.txt --upgrade

+If this command does not work run this:

+py -m pip install -r requirements.txt --upgrade

+then

+python.exe -m pip install --upgrade pip

 If you find a bug, feel free to let me know via Discord or via an issue request, but do note that I may not fix it for some time as I don't update this often.

 To-do list: